Accessibility Remediation is a Must

 Obviously, there’s more to this case than the snippets provided here.
 In fact, the case is interesting reading.
 Bottomline, NPB responded to Carrol’s letter, fixed the site, and the case was dismissed.

-This next case isn’t as straightforward as Carroll’s claim being moot.
+This next case isn’t as straightforward as Carroll’s claim is moot.
 This one is about getting sued twice for the same issue.
-Here is brief look at the ruling.
+Here is a brief look at the ruling.

 - "On April 4, 2017, Haynes sued Hooters in the United States District Court for the Southern District of Florida …" In short, Haynes wanted Hooters to fix the accessibility issues on their site.